carpentries/carpentries.org-archive/pages/online-workshop-recommendations.md

 The Carpentries recommends, in order:

 1. Any service that your institution recommends and provides support for and has the minimum and recommended features listed below.
 1. Zoom.
 This is the platform used by The Carpentries.
-For centrally organized workshops, a Zoom room can be scheduled with The Carpentries.
+For centrally organised workshops, a Zoom room can be scheduled with The Carpentries.
 Depending on demand, schedules may be constrained to 2 consecutive days.
-Self-organized workshops without institutional access to Zoom would need to purchase a pro account to run a workshop.
+Self-organised workshops without institutional access to Zoom would need to purchase a pro account to run a workshop.
 We are looking into scholarship options and will update if these become available.
 For more Zoom tips, see [The Carpentries Handbook](https://docs.carpentries.org/topic_folders/communications/tools/zoom_rooms.html#zoom-manual).
 1. Google Hangouts or Skype, depending on local access, permissions, and expertise.

 **Your conferencing platform needs to have:**